MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/advanced-management.md

 search.appverid:
 - MET150
 recommendations: false
-description: "Learn about Microsoft Syntex - SharePoint Advanced Management and how you can use it in your organization."
+description: "Learn about SharePoint Premium - SharePoint Advanced Management and how you can use it in your organization."
 ---

-# Microsoft Syntex - SharePoint Advanced Management overview
+# SharePoint Premium - SharePoint Advanced Management overview

-Microsoft Syntex - SharePoint Advanced Management is a Microsoft 365 add-on that provides a suite of features that can help you:
+SharePoint Premium - SharePoint Advanced Management is a Microsoft 365 add-on that provides a suite of features that can help you:

 - Manage and govern SharePoint and OneDrive
 - Enhance Microsoft 365 secure collaboration capabilities